Let’s think seriously about sleep, new mom sleep to be precise.

 - Even if you decide to just lie down in the dark, it’s considered restful.
 Do deep breathing exercises to relieve stress and signal your brain that it’s time to slow down and rest.

-- Talk about your sleep habits with your partner, family, and doctor just like you do about your baby’s sleep patterns.
+- Talk about your mom sleep habits with your partner, family, and doctor just like you do about your baby’s sleep patterns.
 Ask your partner to hold you accountable to naps and eating.
 When they see you folding the laundry instead of taking your nap, or endlessly scrolling social media instead of eating your lunch, ask for a gentle reminder that it’s time to take care of you.

 - Schedule sleep.
 If your baby has a relatively predictable pattern, schedule in your sleep around theirs and stick to it as best you can.
 You’ll need the support of the others living in your house to make this happen, so be sure to get everyone on board.
+A new mom sleep schedule can make a huge difference in those first months.

 - If you can’t nap, do something similarly restorative.
 Try to take a daily walk with your baby each day to help regulate your circadian rhythms.
 But I can almost guarantee that if you practice napping, you will see benefits very quickly.